 Chocolate, Wine, and Cheese of Piedmont - Full Day...

 Chocolate, Wine, and Cheese of Piedmont - Full Day Wine ExcursionSavor the most sought after delights of Piedmont in this full-day tour that takes you into the heart of the Barolo wine region.
 Discover the tastes of this territory by sampling and purchasing some of the best flavors in wines, cheeses and chocolates.
 Departing from your your hotel in the Langhe area, your first stop will be the town of Cherasco that combines snail farming and fine chocolate production in a historic setting.
 Here you will visit a traditional chocolate producer and sample a variety of chocolates, including the renowned baci di Cherasco.
 Next stop is Bra, home of the cheese that bears the town's name and birthplace of the influential Slow Food movement.
 Visit a cheese-producing farm that dates back to the early 1900's and enjoy a guided tasting of a variety of their cheeses.
-Castello di Grinzane Cavour or Falletti Castle will follow.
-Completely dominating a tiny village in the heart of the Langhe wine region, this imposing 13th century castle is home to the official regional wine shop and a brand-new wine museum.
-A sweeping, panoramic view of the Langhe and the Alps can be enjoyed from the castle?s ramparts.
-You?ll have time to shop or to have lunch in a local restaurant where you feast on traditional Piedmontese specialties (lunch not included in tour price).
+A sightseeing tour of the Langhe wine-growing region will follow.
+After a brief stop at the wine bank in Pollenzo, you'll continue on to the imposing 13th century Castello di Grinzane Cavour (exterior only); the castle's red brick profile can be seen from all over the Langhe.
+You'll then head to the village of La Morra where you'll have time to shop or have lunch in a local restaurant (lunch not included in tour price).
 Final stop of this gourmet day will be one of the 11 picturesque Barolo villages where you'll visit the historic cellars of a renowned producer of Barolo wine with a tasting of various vintages to follow.

 De-Wine: Wines of the Castelli Romani, summer resi...

 De-Wine: Wines of the Castelli Romani, summer residence of the PopesFrascati DOC wine is produced in the green hills around Rome in a picturesque area of castles and lakes known as the Castelli Romani .
 The territory is at the foot of Mount Tuscolo, where ancient Tusculum once stood, and where the town of Frascati now lies.
 Departing from and returning to your hotel in Rome, this tour starts with a guided visit to the Azienda Agricola Casale Marchese in Frascati.
-The estate, first mentioned by Pope Boniface VIII in 1301, is dedicated mainly to specific grape cultivars like Malvasia del Lazio, Cesanese, Merlot and Cabernet Sauvignon .
+The estate, first mentioned by Pope Boniface VIII in 1301, is dedicated mainly to specific grape cultivars like Malvasia del Lazio, Cesanese, Merlot and Cabernet Sauvignon.
 Situated in the heart of the Frascati DOC zone, its 125 acres overlook one of the most charming landscapes of the Tuscolo hills, where the vineyards are interspersed with ancient olive groves.
 During the guided visit, you will have the opportunity to try a wide range of wines while seated on the panoramic terrace with a spectacular view that stretches all the way to Rome.
 Afterwards, you'll ahead to Frascati for a short guided tour of this town, one of the most important historical and cultural centers in Latium.
 Lunch at Osteria Zaraza' , a typical Italian trattoria serving local specialties, follows.
-The last stop will be at the Azienda Agricola Centioni outside Grottaferrata where you'll have a guided tour of the cellars and a wine tasting.
-This winery has a beautiful garden with a gazebo from which you can enjoy the sweeping view that stretches from Rome to the Mediterranean Sea.
+The last stop will be at the Azienda Agricola Colle Picchioni where you'll have a guided tour of the cellars and savor some of the best wines of the Lazio region.

 From Farm to Table: Sicilian Cuisine on the Regale...